LunadronX86/LunadronX86/README.md

 - 👋 Hi, I’m Leonhard
 - 🔭 I’m currently working on a Wiki
 - 👀 I’m interested in IT, Physics, Math and Chemistry.
-- 🌱 I’m currently learning Database Managment/Backend.
+- 🌱 I’m currently learning Database Managment and Frontend/Backend.
 Also learning C#/C++.